BeppeC/pyDichroX/README.md

 pyDichroX is a program written in Pyhton to analyse XAS data.

-Starting with XAS scan pyDichroX computes XMCD, XNXD, XNCD, XNLD.
+Starting from XAS scans, pyDichroX computes XMCD, XNXD, XNCD, XNLD spectra.
+It also calculates XMCD hysteresis.

 Currently pyDichroX analyse only data from:
 - Deimos beamline @ Soleil Synchrotron, Paris (France)